Model Targets enable apps built using Vuforia Engine to recognize and

-The Model Target Generator takes as input a 3D model representing the object you want to track, checks it for suitability and lets you configure it for optimal tracking with Guide Views and Advanced Views.
+The Model Target Generator generates Model Targets by taking a 3D model representing the object you want to track as input, checks it for suitability, and lets you configure it for optimal tracking with Guide Views and Advanced Views.
 The MTG generates a Vuforia Database which you can use with Vuforia Engine's Unity integration, or in your own native application, in order to track the object.
 See Creating Model Targets for a step-by-step guide to configuring Model Targets.

-An Offline version of the MTG is available for special use cases.
-A Pro license account is required.
-See Offline Model Target Generator for details.
+A headless version of the MTG is available for special use cases.
+A Premium plan is required to utilize this tool.
+See Model Target CLI for details.

-To improve the Model Target tracking experience, Vuforia provides a motion hint and model type that is ideal for customizing the Model Target for unique use cases.
+To improve the Model Target tracking experience, Vuforia provides tracking optimization modes that are ideal for customizing the Model Target tracking performance for unique use cases.
 For more information, refer to the Optimizing Model Target Tracking article.

-The MTG allows users to simplify their models through a cloud-based process.
-Simplifying will result in optimized complex models for high performance and robust AR object tracking experiences.
+The MTG allows you to simplify your models through a cloud-based process.
+Simplifying complex models will result in optimized complex models for high performance and robust AR object tracking experiences.
 See How to Create Model Targets and Model Target Generator Data Processing for details.